A recognised leader in defamation, privacy, phone hacking and internet litigation

 ART LAW – Founder Member of the Art Due Diligence Group

+More and more valuable fine art is ending up on superyachts travelling through international waters.
+This presents several risks especially where the asset is taken into remote territories leaving it vulnerable to theft, consignment and title issues or damage which may result in litigation.
 It is vital to move swiftly when critical matters arise be it cases of art fraud, disputes in high value fine art transactions or reputation management and defamation in the art market.
 We leverage our solid relationships within the art industry as well as working alongside other members of the ADDG, to expedite an appropriate course of action in a rapid and discreet manner.
-The firm is highly experienced in obtaining freezing orders in fraud cases and is sensitive to the needs of those in the art market.
+The firm is highly experienced in obtaining freezing orders in fraud cases.

-Taylor Hampton draws on its experience of reputation management in conducting actions for art fraud and art market litigation where parties to the transaction wish their names to be kept out of the press.
+Taylor Hampton draws on its experience in the field of reputation management in conducting actions for art fraud and art market litigation where parties to the transaction wish their names to be kept out of the press.